THEOTHERSIDESEC/lc-virus/README.md

 # lc-virus

-The lc virus is a very deadly virus which can destroy a Android device with any need of root .
+The lc virus is a very deadly virus which can destroy a Android device with no need of root .
 Enjoy

 # INSTALLATION [Termux] :